Install a Drainage Swale

 To Start?

-Foundation Dainage Swale Tips
+Foundation Drainage Swale Tips

 - Because swales must slope downhill, on flat lawns, they should be deeper as they get longer.
 Swales must slope at least 1 inch for every 10 feet of length.
-With this in mind, map out where drainage goes by marking the ground along where the center of the swale will run.
+With this in mind, map out where the drainage goes by marking the ground along where the center of the swale will run.

-- Use a shovel and cut a trench along where the center of the swale will be.
+Use a shovel and cut a trench along where the center of the swale will be.
+Dig the trench, sloping the bottom down at least 1 inch for every 10 feet of length.
+If sod will be placed in the swale, lower the entire trench 2 to 3 inches. - Use a shovel and cut a trench along where the center of the swale will be.
 Dig the trench, sloping the bottom down at least 1 inch for every 10 feet of length.
 If sod will be placed in the swale, lower the entire trench 2 to 3 inches.

 - Next, mark the edges of the swale.
 The goal in locating the edges of the swale is to keep the sides of the swale sloped gently enough to keep the swale from being noticeable.